 The first floor is called the Chamber of Dharma Waters.
 It uses the shinden-zukuri style of aristocratic residential architecture, common in the 10th and 11th Centuries.
 Most of the walls are made of shutters, which change the views from inside.

-The second floor is called the Tower of Sound Waves.
-It was built in the buke-zukuri style, which was a style commonly used for military families and samurai.
+The second floor follows the buke-zukuri style, commonly used for military families and samurai.
 This floor contains a Buddha Hall and a shrine dedicated to Kannon, the goddess of mercy.

 The third floor follows the Chinese chan, or Japanese zen style of architecture called zenshū-butsuden-zukuri.
-This floor is called the Cupola of the Ultimate.
-The roof is topped with a phoenix ornament.
+Also, note the phoenix ornament on the roof.

 This isn’t the original pavilion, however.
 In 1950, a novice monk burned down the pavilion.
 The fire also destroyed the original statue of Ashikaga Yoshimitsu.
 The current building is a 1955 reconstruction of the original pavilion.
-It’s doubtful, however that this much of the pavilion was covered in gold originally.
+It’s doubtful, however that gold covered this much of the pavilion originally.

 The gardens around Kinkaku-ji temple are equally stunning.
 It’s a “strolling garden”, which becomes immediately apparent as you walk along the paths and discover new viewpoints.
 Strolling gardens were common during the Muromachi period.